-This clinical component is an extension of NUR111 with an emphasis on prioritization, decision making and critical addition to health thinking in maintenance, management, and prevention of illness; care of the client as a whole, pharmacology and diet therapy are introduced.
+This clinical component is an extension of NUR111 with an emphasis prioritization, decision making and critical addition to health thinking in management, maintenance, prevention of illness; care of the client as a whole, pharmacology and diet therapy are introduced.
 NUR112 includes 48 hours of clinical instruction.
 Prerequisites: NUR105, NUR106 and BIO102.
 Corequisites: MTH107 and NUR111.